Digital Identity Anchor - Legal Meaning and Data Structure

 -

-The GRID as a Root of Trust: Verifiers shall use the GRID to retrieve the public keys of Authoritative Registrars to validate DIA signatures.
+The GRID as a Root of Trust: Verifiers shall use the GRID to retrieve the public keys of participating Authoritative Registrars to validate DIA signatures.

 -